PPetar1/air_quality_monitoring/README.md

     echo "$pid4" >> pids.txt
 ```

 To stop the processes after use

 ```
     docker stop metabase
     xargs kill < pids.txt
 ```

-*Windows*
+### Windows
 ```
     TODO
 ```

-After this you can access metabase by visiting http://localhost:3000 and airflow by visiting http://localhost:8090
+After this you can access metabase by visiting http://localhost:3000 and airflow by visiting http://localhost:8090 in your web browser

-#**Project Status**
+# Project Status

 Current Phase: Documentation & Testing